diegomtassis/md-jetpac/README.md

 https://github.com/diegomtassis/md-jetpac

 All the artwork in this port has been extracted directly from the original game and thus is a RARE property.
-The port itself is built without RARE permission.
+This port is free and is been built without RARE permission.

 ### SGDK